DylanTai/PDF-to-TXT/README.md

    - **Mac:** `python3 pdftotext.py`
 3. Enter the filename when prompted (e.g., `inventory.pdf`)
 4. **Choose an OCR enhancement level** (low/medium/high)
+   - DPI is automatically selected based on your choice
 5. Wait for processing to complete
 6. Find the output file: `yourfilename_output.txt`